RustMagazine/rustmagazine/content/issue-1/vecdeque-resize-optimization.md

 - The `DerefMut` implementation

-In the `next()` method of `RepeatN`'s `Iterator` implementations, we clone the element in each iteration when the `count` doesn't reach 0.
-In the last iteration, we reuse the buffer via the call `ManuallyDrop::take()` to avoid the extra clone.
+In the `Iterator` implementation of `RepeatN`, the `next()` method clones the element in each iteration until the `count` reaches 0.
+In the final iteration, the `ManuallyDrop::take()` function is used to reuse the buffer and avoid an extra clone.

-Wait，but why does `A::clone(&mut self.element)` will get an instance of `A`?
+Wait, but why does `A::clone(&mut self.element)` will get an instance of `A`?
 The type of `&mut self.element` is `&mut ManuallyDrop`, not `&mut A`.
-Well, there are some kinds of obscure.
-Actually, it is a [Deref coercion](https://doc.rust-lang.org/std/ops/trait.DerefMut.html#more-on-deref-coercion).
-Here is a simpler example to help us understand:
+Well, the use of `ManuallyDrop` may seem obscure at first, but it becomes clearer when we consider the `Deref` and `DerefMut` traits that it implements.
+These traits allow for a type like `&mut ManuallyDrop<A>` to be treated as if it were a type like `&mut A`.
+This is known as [Deref coercion](https://doc.rust-lang.org/std/ops/trait.DerefMut.html#more-on-deref-coercion).
+As an example, consider the following code:

 ```rs
 fn main() {